chiru141/chiru141.github.io/_posts/2026-04-24-calm-building.md

 I attended an Investor-founder event for Deep tech and AI in manufacturing in Surat, Gujarat last weekend.
 The event was organized by Dholakia ventures and was filled with family offices, local builders and VCs from firms like Prime Ventures and Sparrow Capital.
 They gathered to explore the start-up ecosystem in a "tier-2" city.

-During the Investor panel, a familiar question came up - what are some key things you look for when deciding to invest in the start-ups.
-The answer was usual; the space, the growth potential but ultimately the founder (founding team).
+During the Investor panel, a familiar question came up: **what are some key things you look for when deciding to invest in the start-ups?** The answer was usual; the space, the growth potential but ultimately the founder (founding team).
 The VCs explained that they try to answer questions like -
 Can they trust founders to take the right calls?
 Can the founders ask difficult questions?
 Can VCs see themselves trusting the founders when the times get tough?
 Do the founders have a sense of urgency?
-Will this founder respond to me at 11 pm in the night if I ask him/her a question.
-This VC said if the founder does not have a sense of urgency, if (s)he is not building till 1 am in the night, (s)he is not serious about it.
+Will this founder respond to me at 11 pm in the night if I ask him/her a question. **This VC said if the founder does not have a sense of urgency, if (s)he is not building till 1 am in the night, (s)he is not serious about it.**

 That made me pause.